- Joining the pension

-Your Howdens Retirement Savings Plan is a Group Flexible Retirement Plan.
+Your Faithful + Gould Personal Pension Plan is a Group Personal Pension.
 It’s designed to give you a flexible way to save for retirement.

-Standard Life Assurance Ltd (SLAL) has been appointed by the Trustee to provide administration and support for the company pension.
-In the UK SLAL offers products to help customers with their life savings.
-SLAL is owned by the Phoenix Group.
+Standard Life Assurance Limited (SLAL) does.
+In the UK SLAL offer products to help customers with their life savings.
+SLAL is part of Phoenix Group and uses the Standard Life brand.
 SLAL is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

-The amount you’ll be charged in management and administration fees for your investments depends on how your fund is managed, what it invests in and the type of pension plan that you have.
-For Stakeholder pensions, the Government sets a maximum charge that can apply.
+The amount you’ll be charged in management and administration fees for your investments depends on how your fund is managed and what it invests in.

 Joining the company pension

-It's likely that you'll automatically become a member of the Howdens Retirement Savings Plan.
+It's most likely that you'll automatically become a member of the Faithful + Gould Personal Pension Plan.

-After you join the pension you have a month to decide if you want to stay in, or opt out.
-Remember, if you decide to opt out you’ll miss out on the extra money from your employer and tax benefits from HMRC.
+After you join the pension you have a month to decide if you want to stay opted in.
+Remember, if you decide to opt out you’ll miss out on the extra money from Faithful + Gould and tax benefits from HMRC.

-If you leave the Howdens Retirement Savings Plan or stop making payments after the one month opt-out period has ended, your payments can't normally be refunded and the payments from Howdens will stop.
-However, the payments that have already been made into your Howdens Retirement Savings Plan will remain invested until you retire, and charges continue to be deducted.
+If you leave the Faithful + Gould Personal Pension Plan or stop making payments after the one month opt-out period has ended, your payments can't normally be refunded and the payments from Faithful + Gould will stop.
+However, the payments that have already been made into your Faithful + Gould Personal Pension Plan will remain invested until you retire, and charges continue to be deducted.

 You might be able to combine your pensions, but there's a few things to think about before you do this.
 Transferring isn't right for everyone.